sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 6. NoneType : None
 7. Binary Types : bytes

-# Q : what is memory address/id() ?
+# Q: what is memory address/id() ?
 Ans: id() is built-in function which refers tothe memory address(unique identifier of an object) allocated to the object

-# Q what is mutable and immutable
+# Q: what is mutable and immutable

 | Parameter | Mutable Data Types | Immutable Data Types |
 |---------|-------------------|---------------------|